JPvanOord/Computer-Science-Assignment/README.md

 7. Function for making a dissimilarity matrix based on jaccard similarity if pair is candidate, shop is different, brand and resolution are the same otherwise dissimilarity = 1000
 8. Function for duplicate detection via clustering
 9. Final results

+How to use code:
+1. Run the code until the graphs
+2. Run the graphs one at a time for a better overview